prefix-dev/rattler-build/docs/cli_usage.md

 rattler-build completion --shell=fish | source
 ```

-Ensure that wherever you install `rattler-build` is pointed to by your `FPATH` (for `zsh` or equivalent in other shells), after which point you can use TAB or any configured completion key of choice. 😄
+Ensure that wherever you install `rattler-build` is pointed to by your `PATH` (for `zsh` or equivalent in other shells), after which point you can use TAB or any configured completion key of choice.

 ```sh
 $ rattler-build <TAB>